How Does Mexpro Car Insurance Work in Mexico?

 - Provides legal help for you in your dealings with the police, courts, etc.

-Mexpro recommends full-coverage insurance policies to most of our customers.
-Full-coverage policies include all the services offered in the liability policy and these additional coverages:
+Mexpro recommends our premium full-coverage insurance policies to most of our customers.
+Our premium full-coverage policies include all the services offered in the liability policy and these additional coverages:

 - Collision coverage: covers damage done to your vehicle.